 The Journal encourages the submission of case reports that highlight practical diagnostic and/or management considerations.
-The format of these papers should follow that described in the “Manuscript Components” section below.
+The case reports should define 1 to a maximum of three patients.
 Identifying information within written descriptions, photographs, or pedigrees should not be given.

-Case-series is a descriptive study design and as the name suggests, it is just a series of cases of any particular disease or disease discrepancy that one might observe in one's clinical practice etc.
+Case-series is a descriptive study design and as the name suggests, it is just a series of cases of any disease or disease discrepancy that one might observe in one’ clinical practice etc.

-The Journal accepts Letters to the Editor that raises some issues related to recently published articles (last 6 months) in Journal of Postgraduate Medicine, Education and Research.
+The Journal accepts Letters to the Editor that raises some issues related to recently published articles (last 6 months) in the Journal of Postgraduate Medicine, Education and Research.
 The letters should not exceed (1000 words) of text and 4 references.
 While not all “Letters to the Editor” will be published, those that are judged worthwhile will be forwarded to the authors of the articles in question or to selected experts in order to provide the opportunity for a response.
 Whenever possible, they will be published with the reply of the author of the published article.

 Books for review shall be posted on the journal, and received reviews shall be published, at the discretion of the Editorial Board.
 Every book up for review shall also be reviewed by certain reviewers on invitation by the Editorial Board, usually a stalwart/pioneer in the subject in question.

 Announcement of conferences, meetings, courses, awards, and other events of interest to the readers should be submitted with the name and address of the person from whom additional information can be sought.
 These can contain up to 200-300 words.

 The journal publishes articles related to health education and awareness.

 Articles about statistical methods and its application will be published in this section.